-Take advantage of secure and affordable international money transfers to 13 countries across Latin America and Asia with the Wells Fargo ExpressSend Service
+Send secure, affordable international money transfers to 13 countries across Latin America and Asia with ExpressSend.

-If you need to send money overseas to friends and family quickly, safely and without breaking the bank, Wells Fargo can help.
-Its ExpressSend Service allows you to transfer funds to 13 Latin American and Asian countries through Wells Fargo’s remittance network members in each region.
+Its ExpressSend transfers funds to 13 Latin American and Asian countries through Wells Fargo’s remittance network members in each region.

-To get started, give the bank a call or drop into your local branch to discuss your transfer requirements.
-You’ll then need to complete an ExpressSend Service Agreement which includes:
+To get started, give the bank a call or drop in at your local branch to discuss your transfer requirements.
+You’ll then need to complete an ExpressSend Service Agreement, which includes:

 Pros and cons of using Wells Fargo